Jack Bologna: Designer and engineer

 An amateur machinist, Bologna assisted in the design for many of the mechanical parts used in the 1801 Christmas production Harlequin's Tour at Covent Garden, in which he also played Harlequin.
 In 1803, he showcased a design of a machine he devised while working at the Lyceum Theatre in London.
 Bologna called it a Phantoscopia.
 In 1807–08 he received extra payments for his mechanical work in such productions as Harlequin in his Element.
-In 1810 in recognition of his works, Bolgna was given a licence to hold an exhibition of his mechanical contraptions at the Sans Pariel Theatre.
+In 1810 in recognition of his works, Bolgna was given a licence to hold an exhibition of his mechanical contraptions at the Sans Pareil Theatre.
 Charles Dibdin called Bologna's mechanical exhibition "A very ingenious mechanical and philosophical exhibition".

 Later years and death

 Bologna mostly retired from performing in 1820, returning only to play benefits for himself and Grimaldi.
 By 1840, his mechanical exhibitions no longer attracted any interest, and he briefly entered a workhouse.
 He emerged to teach choreography and was recruited in 1841 by a magician named Anderson to play his black-faced sidekick, Ebony, at public houses throughout the provinces.
 The Anderson and Ebony act was controversial and caused public outrage when they exhibited two disabled children whom they billed as the "Aztec Lilliputians".
 Bologna remained in this act until his death.

 Bologna died penniless in Glasgow, Scotland, aged 71, of natural causes.